SamOnalaja/MSDS6306-CaseStudy2/CaseStudy2.md

 ### KNN Classification

 We used a KNN in model to predict whether or not an employee will leave for employees in a new data set.
 First, we used the top 5 variables in the above table as our predictors in the model.
 Adding the 6th variable didn't improve the accuracy, but adding the 7th did.
-Our model below is using varaibles 1-5 and 7 as predictors.
+Our model below is using variables 1-5 and 7 as predictors.
 We ran the model looking at the three closest points and the five closest points to see which gave better results.

 ```r